simracingrig

 +

-Does the Next Level Racing F-GT Pro come with a seat?
+Does the F-GT Pro have a small footprint?

 +